 Breaking bad news is about using the right tone and saying the right words in the right way.
 Do it well and you’ll make the bad news more bearable.
 Do it badly and it could be the way you deliver the message, not the bad news itself, that makes someone cry.

 It’s not easy, I know.
-If you want to learn more about breaking bad news kindly, come to one of our courses.
+If you want to learn more about breaking bad news kindly, sign up to one of our online courses.

 One last tip: whatever you do, for goodness sake don’t end your bad news letter with LOL.
 Txt speak isn’t appropriate when giving bad news.
 Besides, it means laughing out loud, not lots of love.